inspec/inspec-aws/docs-chef-io/content/aws_iam_policy.md

 end
 ```

-    # Symbols and lowercase also allowed as criteria
+Symbols and lowercase also allowed as criteria:

 ```ruby
 describe aws_iam_policy('kryptonite') do